The Encyclopedia of Science Fiction and Fantasy

 The Encyclopedia of Science Fiction and Fantasy (sometimes named The Encyclopedia of Science Fiction and Fantasy through 1968) is a three volume reference work on science fiction and fantasy, edited by Donald H. Tuck and published by Advent.

 Volume 1 (Who's Who, A-L) was published in 1974.
 Volume 2 (Who's Who, M-Z) was published in 1978.
 Volume 3 (Miscellaneous) was published in 1982.

 The first two volumes contain about 2500 articles.
-The work mostly covers period of 1945-1968.
+The work mostly covers the period 1945–1968.

 Volume 3 won a Hugo Award in the Nonfiction category.